dbarton8406/Back-end-API/README.md

 `your_balance` Amount of money the roomate is paying on the bill `due_date` The date the bill is due
-`company` The company the bill is being paid too 'roomate_id' The id of the roomate the bill belongs too 'treasurer_id' The id of the treasurer that the bill belongs too
+`company` The company the bill is being paid too `roomate_id` The id of the roomate the bill belongs too `treasurer_id` The id of the treasurer that the bill belongs too

 If bill is created you will receive a status code 201 and